Decorative neutral curve divider

 This product-led RevOps approach recognizes that how customers use the product drives expansion and retention.
 RevOps ensures usage signals trigger sales plays, influence lead scoring, and inform CS prioritization.

-Revenue Intelligence Platforms
+The Rise of Revenue Intelligence Platforms

 Conversation intelligence tools record and analyze sales calls.
 Deal intelligence platforms assess opportunity health and risk.
 These tools give RevOps a much richer picture of what's actually happening in deals.